pulumi/pulumi-hugo/themes/default/content/resources/introduction-to-redis-and-pulumi/index.md

     datetime: ""
     # Description of the webinar.
     description: |
-        Join the Redis and Pulumi team as they team you about how to use the newest features in Redis with Pulumi.
+        Redis Cloud makes apps faster by providing an in-memory database that enables teams to create a real-time data platform.
+Join the Pulumi and Redis team to learn how to provision Redis Cloud alongside other cloud resources on AWS, Azure and Google Cloud - all using your favorite programming languages and the new Redis Cloud provider for Pulumi.

     # The webinar presenters
     presenters: